Bronc riding: Bareback bronc vs. saddle bronc riding

 Bareback bronc and saddle bronc styles are very different.
 In saddle bronc, the rider uses a specialized saddle with free-swinging stirrups and no horn.
 The saddle bronc rider grips a simple rein braided from cotton or polyester and attached to a leather halter worn by the horse.
 The rider lifts on the rein and attempts to find a rhythm with the animal by spurring forwards and backwards with their feet in a sweeping motion from shoulder to flank.

 The bareback rider does not use a saddle or rein, but uses a rigging that consists of a leather and rawhide composite piece often compared to a suitcase handle attached to a surcingle and placed just behind the horse's withers.
 The rider leans back and spurs with an up and down motion from the horse's point of shoulder toward the rigging handle, spurring at each jump in rhythm with the motion of the horse.

 In both events, after the completion of successful rides, two pickup riders in the arena attempt to help the contestants safely dismount the still-moving horses.

 Bareback bronc riding began to develop as a professional rodeo sporting event around 1900.
 The riding equipment used during that era varied.
 In some cases, the rider simply held onto the horse's mane, called a mane-hold.
 Others held a loose or twisted rope tied around the horse's girth, and other methods involved using multiple handhold leather riggings based on a surcingle.
 In the early 1920s, when the old rodeo rules allowing two handed riding were being phased out and replaced with the newer rule of riding with one hand in the rigging and one hand in the air, Earl Bascom invented, designed and made rodeo's first one-hand bareback rigging.
 The original one-handed rigging was made by Bascom from a section of rubber belting discarded from a threshing machine, with the entire rigging—the handhold and the body—all made as one piece.
 The handhold was folded back and riveted to the main body of the rigging, with a 'D' ring riveted on each side for tying the latigos.
 This rigging was first used at the Raymond Stampede in Alberta, Canada, in July 1924.
 Bascom then refined the design, making his second one-handhold rigging out of leather and rawhide.
 Sole leather was used for the rigging body.
 Strips of leather, with rawhide sewed between, were used for the handhold with sheepskin glued under the handholds to protect the knuckles; this arrangement became known as "Bascom's Rigging".
 Honored in several Halls of Fame, Bascom is now known as the "Father of the Modern-day Bareback Rigging".
 Variations of Bascom's rigging are still used in rodeos today.

-Both bareback and saddle bronc riding are practiced in rodeos of the United States, Canada, Mexico, Australia, and New Zealand.
-However, in Brazil, there is cutiano, which is a hybrid of bareback and saddle bronc riding.
+Both bareback and saddle bronc riding are practiced in rodeos of the United States, Canada, Mexico, Brazil, Australia, and New Zealand.
+Brazil also has its own unique style of bronc riding called cutiano, which is a hybrid of bareback and saddle bronc riding.